-Today, when the world did not seem right, I made pudla, filled with spring onions (aka green onions in the US) and a delish chutney gifted by a friend.
+Today, when the world did not seem right, I made pudla, filled with spring onions (aka green onions in the US) and served them with a delish chutney gifted by a friend.

 Pudla is also sometimes called Puda.
 It is often also called Cheela, Chilla or Besan ka Cheela, especially when it is a thinner batter (like today).
 Although I am calling this a pudla, it is more like a Cheela this time.
 What is the distinction?